Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Secure_Protocols.md

 - **Secure Port**: SSH uses **port 22**
   *(TELNET used the insecure **port 23**)*

-## 🧠 Extra Note
+🧠 Extra Note:

-> SSH is foundational in cybersecurity and system administration.
-> It's not just for remote logins — it's also used in:
+SSH is foundational in cybersecurity and system administration.
+It's not just for remote logins — it's also used in:
-> - 🔄 Secure file transfer (SFTP)
+- Secure file transfer (SFTP)
-> - 🛠️ Git over SSH
+- 🛠Git over SSH
-> - 🎯 Port forwarding
+- Port forwarding
-> - 🔐 VPN-like secure tunnels
+- VPN-like secure tunnels

+---

+## 📁 SFTP vs FTPS – Secure File Transfers Explained

+### 🔐 SFTP (SSH File Transfer Protocol)
+- Built into the SSH protocol suite
+- Uses port 22 (same as SSH)
+- Provides secure file transfers over an encrypted SSH connection
+- SFTP commands are Unix-like and differ from FTP
+  - ✅ Simple to set up via OpenSSH – just enable SFTP in the SSH server config.

+### 🔐 FTPS (File Transfer Protocol Secure)
+- Adds TLS encryption to traditional FTP
+- Uses port 990 by default
+- Requires a TLS certificate and setup is more complex
+- Not firewall-friendly due to separate control/data connections
+- Similar to HTTPS, SMTPS, etc., which use TLS for security

+🧠 Additional Note:
+SFTP and FTPS are not the same:
+  - SFTP is SSH-based
+  - FTPS is TLS-based

+When choosing between them:
+- Use SFTP for simplicity, strong encryption, and firewall-friendliness
+- Use FTPS when required for legacy systems or specific compliance standards

 ---
 <sub>🔗 References & Resources:
 TryHackMe — Networking Core Protocols | Cyber Security 101 (THM) [TryHackMe](https://tryhackme.com/room/networkingcoreprotocols)</sub>ey help secure your digital world.